 At the end of this unique course of study, students will graduate with a robust training in the intellectual skills of being serious and honest thinkers, articulate speakers and eloquent writers.
 Additionally, students will be thoroughly familiar with the essential ideas that form the foundation of free institutions, thus preparing them to move into careers in law, academia, policy making and business.

 As a close-knit learning community, the Lyceum Scholars program helps students form lifelong friendships with others who share their interests.

 In addition, it introduces them to renowned academics, helps them discover their passions and achieve their goals, and opens doors to opportunities at think tanks, policy centers and philanthropic foundations across the country.

 The Lyceum Curriculum

-Each Lyceum Scholar is assigned their own Socratic tutor, who mentors their intellectual and character development while at Clemson.
+Each Lyceum Scholar is assigned their own Socratic tutor (a member of the Lyceum faculty), who mentors their intellectual and character development while at Clemson.